 Experience the sights and sounds of a working narrow-gauge steam railway by stepping aboard The Rhododendron Line.

-Our beautiful narrow guage engines depart from replica Victorian station Exbury Central and travel through a tunnel, over a bridge, around the new Dragonfly Pond and through the Summer Lane Garden.
+Our beautiful narrow gauge engines depart from replica Victorian station Exbury Central and travel through a tunnel, over a bridge, around the new Dragonfly Pond and through the Summer Lane Garden.

-Visitors must have valid gardens admission to ride the steam railway, both of which can be booked online by clicking the button above.
-Tickets for the steam railway can also be booked on the day of your visit from the Visitor Entrance, except Halloween Ghost Train.
+Visitors must have a valid gardens admission ticket, or membership, and a train ticket to ride the steam railway, all of which can be booked online by clicking the button above.
+Tickets for the steam railway can also be booked on the day of your visit from the Visitor Entrance, except the Halloween Ghost Train, or Christmas Festive Express.
+Please book your tickets in advance for these events, as we cannot guarantee availability on the day.

 About Exbury Steam Railway